kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 3.md

   **Part 2 - Config Client:**

 9. Create a new, separate Spring Boot application.
-Use a version of Boot < 1.3.x.
+Use a version of Boot > 1.5.x.
 Name the project "lab-3-client", and use this value for the Artifact.
 Add the web dependency.
 You can make this a JAR or WAR project, but the instructions here will assume JAR.

-10. Open the POM (or Gradle) file and add a “Dependency Management” section to identify the spring cloud parent pom.
+10. Open the POM (or Gradle) file and add a “Dependency Management” section (after <properties>, before <dependencies>) to identify the spring cloud parent pom.
 (You could simply change the parent entries, but most clients will probably be ordinary applications with their own parents):
     ```
     <dependencyManagement>
         <dependencies>
             <dependency>
                 <groupId>org.springframework.cloud</groupId>
                 <artifactId>spring-cloud-starter-parent</artifactId>
-                <version>"Camden.SR2"</version>
+                <version>"Camden.SR5"</version>
                 <type>pom</type>
                 <scope>import</scope>
             </dependency>